 The new provisions do not apply to finance contracts such as loan agreements, and will not prevent secured creditors from exercising their rights to stop providing funding or to terminate those agreements, although the moratorium will stay their rights to enforce security or initiate legal proceedings or insolvency proceedings.

 Where the new provision applies, the supplier can only terminate the contract in one of the following circumstances for the duration of the relevant insolvency or restructuring procedure:

 The Act also brings into effect the previously announced temporary restrictions on winding-up petitions and temporary suspension of the wrongful trading rules as a result of the coronavirus (COVID-19) pandemic, but rather than introducing a blanket suspension of the wrongful trading rules, the Act provides that during the “relevant period” the courts are to assume that directors are not responsible for any worsening of a company’s financial position for the purposes of the wrongful trading provisions in the Insolvency Act 1986.
-The “relevant period” during which the temporary restrictions will apply is 1 March 2020 to 30 September 2020 and may be extended further.
+The “relevant period” during which the temporary restrictions will apply is 30 September 2020 (for wrongful trading) and 31 December 2020 (for winding up petitions) and may be extended further.

 The Act also includes provisions in relation to company meeting and filing requirements.
 Please see our LawFlash on this topic.